spdk/spdk/doc/nvme.md

 This interface reserves one qpair for sending down the I/O for each controller.

+## Limitations

+NVMe CUSE presents character device for controller and namespaces only at the time the controller is being attached.
+Dynamic creation/deletion of namespaces is not supported yet.

 ## Enabling cuse support for NVMe

 Cuse support is disabled by default.
 To enable support for NVMe devices SPDK